 David Benavidez Crowned Champion After Bivol Vacates Title: “Not Ideal, But Here We Are”

-David Benavidez has officially become the WBC light heavyweight champion after Dmitry Bivol opted to vacate the title rather than fulfil his mandatory defence against the hard-hitting ‘Mexican Monster’.
+David Benavidez has officially become the WBC light heavyweight champion, but the circumstances surrounding his coronation are far from conventional.
+The hard-hitting ‘Mexican Monster’ was elevated to full champion status after Dmitry Bivol opted to vacate the title rather than fulfil his mandatory defence against Benavidez.

-The announcement, confirmed by Benavidez on Instagram, puts an unexpected yet significant twist on the light-heavyweight landscape:
+The announcement, confirmed by Benavidez on Instagram, put an unexpected yet significant twist on the light-heavyweight landscape:

 “Just got the news that Bivol decided to vacate his title instead of fighting me,” Benavidez said.